firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-19-the-boy-on-the-roof.md

 “What was it like the first time it did come, after you ran away — the first time you felt it after that?” he persisted.

 It had been quite a while before the rain found me, with my family, on the outskirts of the capital.
-We were trying to get to the train station by noon, because the train was free through noon that day for climate migrants—anything to move us along.
-We hadn’t noticed the skies darkening or the winds picking up, and then all of a sudden it was pouring, raindrops hitting the streets and bouncing up again, a million million tiny acrobats, making a haze at knee level.
+We were trying to get to the train station by noon, because the train was free through noon that day for climate migrants — anything to move us along.
+We hadn’t noticed the skies darkening or the winds picking up, and then all of a sudden it was pouring, raindrops hitting the streets and bouncing up again, a million million tiny acrobats making a haze at knee level.
 We huddled briefly under the awning of a luncheonette, but when the rain didn’t let up, my parents moved us along.
-Within a few moments we were drenched, our clothes clinging to us in slick folds, our hair sending small rivulets down our backs and into our faces, our feet squelching in our shoes.
+Within a few moments, we were drenched, our clothes clinging to us in slick folds, our hair sending small rivulets down our backs and into our faces, our feet squelching in our shoes.

 It had been miserable.
 I certainly hadn’t thought of the rain as coming to me or for me — then or ever.
-Now, talking to the boy, something opened up inside me, a parched crack, a lack.
+Now, talking to the boy, something opened up inside me — a parched crack, a lack.
 It pained me.

 The boy was still waiting for my answer.